 The fundamental difference between a shaper and a planer is that

-- In a planer, the work which is supported on the table reciprocates over the stationary cutting tool.
-And the feed is supplied by the lateral movement of the tool.
+- In a planer, the work which is supported on the table reciprocates over the stationary cutting tool and the feed is provided by the lateral movement of the tool.

 - In a shaper, the tool which is mounted upon the ram reciprocates.
 And the feed is given by the crosswise movement of the table.

 Following are the five types of planer machine:

 - Standard or Double housing type planer machine

 - open side type planer machine

 - Pit planer machine